Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Nilpotent (anti-)BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions

-\section{Nilpotent (Anti-)BRST Symmetries: Use of Chiral and Anti-Chiral Superfields}
+\section{Nilpotent (anti-)BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions}

-In our present section, we derive the nilpotent (anti-)BRST symmetry transformations by using the (anti-)chiral superfield approach.
-First of all, we concentrate on the generalization of dynamical fields of Lagrangian density (1) to the anti-chiral superfields which are parameterized by the variables ($x^\mu, \bar\theta$) (cf. (12)).
-It can be seen that the kinetic term remains invariant (i.e. $s_{(a)b}\, H_{\mu\nu\eta} = 0,\, s_{(a)b}\, \phi_2 = 0$) under the BRST as well as anti-BRST symmetry transformations .
-Hence, the anti-chiral superfield $\tilde {\Phi}_2 (x, \bar\theta)$ should be unchanged\footnote{The invariance of curvature tensor (i.e. $s_{(a)b}\, H_{\mu\nu\eta} = 0$) has been used in the HC in our earlier work [17].
-We make some remarks about it in our ``Conclusion" section (cf. Sec.
-5).}.
-In other words, the superfield $\tilde{\Phi}_2 (x, \bar\theta)$ must be independent of the Grassmannian variable $\bar\theta$.
-This requirement leads us to demand the following equality, namely;
+In our present section, we derive the nilpotent (anti-)BRST symmetry transformations by using the augmented (anti-)chiral superfield approach.
+First of all, we concentrate on the generalization of 4$D$ dynamical fields of Lagrangian density (1) to the anti-chiral superfields which are parameterized by the variables ($x^\mu, \bar\theta$) (cf. Eqn.
+(12)).
+It can be seen that the kinetic term remains invariant (i.e. $s_{(a)b}\, H_{\mu\nu\eta} = 0,\, s_{(a)b}\, \phi_2 = 0$) under the BRST as well as anti-BRST symmetry transformations.
+Hence, the anti-chiral superfield $\tilde {\Phi}_2 (x, \bar\theta)$ should be unchanged.
+In other words, the superfield $\tilde{\Phi}_2 (x, \bar\theta)$ must be independent of the Grassmannian variable $\bar\theta$ due to the basic requirements of augmented (anti-)chiral superfield formalism.
+In fact, this requirement leads us to:

-To utilize the BRSTIRs, we have to find out a set of useful BRST invariant quantities.
-In this connection, we see that if we apply the BRST symmetry transformations on the following quantities, they remain invariant as listed below:
+It should be noted that we have {\it not} taken into account $s_{(a)b}\,H_{\mu\nu\eta} = 0$ because it is connected with the HC (owing its origin to $d = dx^\mu\partial_\mu$) which has been used in our earlier work [17].
+To utilize the BRSTIRs, we have to find out a set of {\it useful} BRST invariant quantities.
+In this connection, we see that if we apply the BRST symmetry transformations on the following quantities, they turn out to be zero, namely;

 Due to the invariance under the BRST symmetry transformations, the above quantities would be unaffected by the ``soul" coordinate $\bar\theta$ when these quantities are generalized onto the (4, 1)-dimensional anti-chiral super-submanifold.
+This is in accordance with the basic tenets of augmented (anti-)chiral superfield approach to BRST formalism.
 In other words, we have the following restrictions on the (super)fields, namely;